Omikhleia/resilient.sile/examples/manual-styling/advanced/liststyles.md

  - You may add a whole new sets, would you need more than one variant in your document.

-But there's event more than meet the eyes, here.
+But there's even more than meets the eyes, here.
 The `itemize` and `enumerate` environments are just named this way as a mere semantic convenience, but since you have full control on each item style definition, nothing prevents you from actually mixing ordered and unordered item styles in a given set.
-This will result in a kind of "mixed list", where some levels are numbered and others marked with bullets.
+This will result in a kind of "mixed list", where some levels are numbered and others marked with bullets.[^styles-lists-mixed]

+[^styles-lists-mixed]: Whether it is a sound thing to do this way is another matter.